Louisiana Tech University: Athletics

 Louisiana Tech's sixteen varsity athletic teams compete in NCAA Division I sports as a member of Conference USA.
-The university's seven men's teams are known as the Bulldogs, and the nine women's teams are known as the Lady Techsters.
+The university's seven men's teams and eight out of nine of the women's teams are known as the Bulldogs, and the women's basketball team is known as the Lady Techsters.
 The teams wear the university colors of red and blue except for the women's basketball team that wears their signature Columbia blue.